What is a contact center? History and evolution of contact centers

 Definition

-A call center is a centralized department that handles inbound and outbound calls from current and potential customers.
-Call centers are located either within an organization or outsourced to another company that specializes in handling calls.
+A call center is a centralized department of customer service professionals who handle inbound and outbound calls from current and potential customers.
+Call centers are located either within an organization or are outsourced to another company that specializes in handling calls.

 What is the difference between a call center and a contact center?

 Contact centers provide omnichannel support, assisting customers on whichever channel or device they use.
-Whether an organization chooses a call center or contact center depends on its products and services, the channels on which it provides customer support and the structures of the organization's support teams.
+Whether an organization chooses a call center or contact center depends on its customer base, products and services; the channels on which it provides customer support; and the structure of its support team.

 How do call centers work?